isaachinman/abroadwith-frontend/THE_KIDS.md

 6) Consider moving message to host into first step of booking process

-7) Do not show upsell step if there are no upsell options available (course search returns zero)

 9) Consider setting up email campaigns (workflows) for users who did not convert on the upsell -Send an email one week after purchase for upsell resell-value -Consider offering discount code on upsell reoffer